-We love working with Yarn or Wool.
+We love working with Yarn or Wool on this blog.
 Most people think “Yarn” and think Knitting or Crochet.. and are a little daunted to start knitting with kids etc. But there are lots of amazing yarn crafts for kids you can do, that don’t require a particularly detailed skill.
 Here we share some of our favourite yarn projects to date!

 There are so many great things you can make with yarn and wool and we have made many things over the years.
 It is worth adding 203 colours of wool to any basic craft stash!